-- 1. "Excessive noise" means (1) any plainly audible noise or accompanying vibration that is (a) audible 100 feet beyond the source's property line or (b) above the vibration perception threshold of any person across a real property boundary, or (2) any noise in violation of Article 10-7. - 42.
+- 1. "Excessive Noise" means any Plainly Audible Noise, as defined in and prohibited under section 8-10-2(E), as well as any noise in violation of Article 10-7. - 42.
 "Increased Response" means the response of two or more uniformed officers to the scene of an Unruly Gathering in which eleven (11) or more persons are present and where it becomes necessary to restore the public peace, health, safety and/or general welfare. - 23.
-"Juvenile" means a minor under the age of eighteen (18) years. - 34.
+"Juvenile" means a Minor under the age of eighteen (18) years. - 34.
 "Minor" means any person under the age of twenty-one (21) years. - 45.
-"Owner" means any owner, as well as any agent of an owner such as a landlord, property manager, or other designees, acting on behalf of the owner, who controls or otherwise regulates the occupancy or use of the property. - 6.
-"Plainly audible noise" means any sound for which any of the content of that sound, such as, but not limited to, comprehensible speech or musical rhythms, is communicated to the listener using their unaided hearing faculties. - 57.
+"Owner" means any person or entity who has legal or equitable title to the ownerthe Premises, as well as any agent of any such owner, such as a landlord or

+- property manager, or other designees, acting on behalf of the owner, who controls or otherwise regulates the occupancy or use of the property. - 56.
 "Premises" means any property that is the site of an Unruly Gathering.
-For residential properties, Premises can mean the dwelling unit, units or other common areas where the unruly gathering occurs. - 68.
+For residential properties, Premises can mean the dwelling unit, units, or other common areas where the unruly gathering occurs. - 67.
 "Police Service Fee" means the fee to reimburse the cost of services provided by the Police Department in response to the Unruly Gathering.
-The Police Service Fee is more fully defined in §10-13-7(C). - 79.
-"Responsible Person" means any person in attendance at an Unruly Gathering including any Owner, occupant, tenant, or tenant's guest or any sponsor, host or organizer of a social activity or special occasion or Owner that was aware of the social activity or special occasion constituting the Unruly Gathering, even if such person is not in attendance, or any Owner who had been notified that an Unruly Gathering had previously occurred on the same Premises within one hundred eighty (180) days prior to a subsequent Unruly Gathering.
+The Police Service Fee is more fully defined in §10-13-7(C). - "Responsible Person" means any person in attendance at an Unruly Gathering, including any Owner, occupant, tenant, or tenant's guest, or any sponsor, host, or organizer of a social activity or special occasion, or Owner that was aware of the social activity or special occasion constituting the Unruly Gathering, even if such person is not in attendance, or any Owner who had been notified that an Unruly Gathering had previously occurred on the same Premises within one hundred eighty (180) days prior to a subsequent Unruly Gathering.
 If such a person is a Juvenile, the term "Responsible Person" includes, in addition to the Juvenile, the Juvenile's parents or guardians.
-Responsible Person does not include Owners or persons in charge of Premises where an Unruly Gathering takes place if the persons in attendance obtained use of the Premises through illegal entry or

-- trespassing.
-A person need not be present at the time of the party, gathering or event to be deemed responsible. - §10.
-"Special Security Assignment" means the police services provided during any call-in response to complaints or other information regarding unruly gatherings. - 911.
-"Unruly Gathering" means a gathering of five (5) or more persons on any private property, including property used to conduct business, which constitutes a threat to the public peace, health, safety or general welfare including, but not limited to: excessive noise, impeding traffic, obstruction of public streets by crowds or vehicles, use or possession of illegal drugs, drinking in public areas, the service of alcohol to minors or consumption of alcohol by minors, fighting, disturbing the peace, and/or littering. - 1012.
+Responsible Person does not include Owners or persons in charge of Premises where an Unruly Gathering takes place if the persons in attendance obtained use of the Premises through illegal entry or trespassing.
+A person need not be present at the time of the party, gathering, or event to be deemed responsible. - 89.
+"Special Security Assignment" means the police services provided during any callin response to complaints or other information regarding unruly gatherings Unruly Gatherings. - 910.
+"Unruly Gathering" means a gathering of five (5) or more persons on any private property, including property used to conduct business, which constitutes a threat to the public peace, health, safety or general welfare including, but not limited to: excessive noiseExcessive Noise, impeding traffic, obstruction of public streets by crowds or vehicles, use or possession of illegal drugs, drinking in public areas, the service of alcohol to minorsMinors or consumption of alcohol by minorsMinors, fighting, disturbing the peace, and/or littering. - 1011.
 "Unruly Gathering Notice (Notice)" or, for purposes of this chapter, "Notice" means be a document identifying the Premises as the site of an Unruly Gathering in which a citation was issued and advising the Owner, occupants, guests or other persons entering the Premises that any future Unruly Gathering upon the Premises shall have additional consequences.